 Here are some Podcast Hosting Sites for your reference.
 Do check out the larger breakdown of the 15 best podcasting hosts.

 Buzzsprout is a great platform because it is simple to use and feature-rich.
 It’s perfect for beginners.
 For those wanting to test the waters of podcasting, the platform provides the flexibility to start with a FREE plan.
 And if you choose to take it more seriously, you can then upgrade for a fair price.
 With the site, you can upload your podcast episodes and submit them to multiple podcast directories through their partnerships.
 They also provide the best tutorials and guides in using their hosting site than any other hosting site.

 PodBean’s been around since 2006 and over the years, it’s earned the loyalty of podcasters wanting to pursue a serious profession in the field.
 PodBean provides unlimited storage and bandwidth, while also distributing to popular podcast directories.
-Similarly, PodBean has different subscription plans that are suited for your level.
-They’ve also added analytics to its platform, enabling you to track different stats for your podcast.
-Another plus is that PodBean allows you to integrate with YouTube should you wish to add video in your audio content.
+Similarly, PodBean has different subscription plans that are suited to your level.
+They’ve also added analytics to their platform, enabling you to track different stats for your podcast.
+Another plus is that PodBean allows you to integrate with YouTube should you wish to add a video to your audio content.